michael-franke/blog/_posts/2023-12-10-LLM-forms-of-life.md

 tags: [LLMs, philosophy]
 ---

-Put on your philosopher&rsquo;s 50%-funny-hat and prepare for a wild goose chase from inverse reinforcement learning, evolutionary explanations, the language modeling objective, and Wittgenstein to the final conclusion that ChatGPT does not speak English because it cannot shut up.
+Put on your philosopher&rsquo;s funny-hat and prepare for a wild goose chase from inverse reinforcement learning, via evolutionary explanations, the language modeling objective, and Wittgenstein&rsquo;s late philosophy to the final conclusion that ChatGPT does not speak English because it cannot shut up.
 Don&rsquo;t worry, it will all make sense, or won&rsquo;t it?

 ![img](/mfpics/LW-playing.png)